marklishman/colors-microservices/cyan/README.md

 # RestTemplate

-To use `RestTemplate` to retrieve a HAL resource add include `@EnableHypermediaSupport` annotation.
+To use `RestTemplate` to retrieve a HAL resource include the `@EnableHypermediaSupport` annotation.
 This will register the Jackson module to marshal the resource model classes into the appropriate representation.

 ~~~java